 Tessa also added that she “cannot wait to see Romania for what it is – no touristy stuff, just real people.”
 This was a view shared by Beth who is also looking forward to seeing the real country and not just the tourist spots.

 We are extremely excited to see what this Build will bring.
 With such an inspirational group of young people, we are sure it will be a huge success.
-With Royal High School having sent teams in the past it is no wonder that Daniel wanted to get involved after having seen what past teams had achieved.
+With Royal High School having sent teams in the past it is no wonder that Daniel wanted to get involved.
 “I am friends with people who have done this project before and they loved it, so why not try it myself.”

-The Royal High School team can be sure in the knowledge that they will gain life skills, friends for life and so much more from the build.
+The Royal High School team can be sure in the knowledge that they will gain many life skills.
 Freya hopes that her final year at school will “mean something” and that it will “have a purpose” to more than just herself.

 Well, Freya, we know that you and all of your team mates will definitely make your final year meaningful by volunteering with us.